We publish a weekly urgent care performance update every Friday.

 - trolleys and surge capacity

-- delayed transfer of care
+- delayed transfers of care

 ED demand analysis